andreacalderonvv/cse15l-lab-reports/Lab Report 1.md

 ---
 For me, I already had VS code installed because of CSE 11, but I will still help guide in installing it.

-**First Step:** You will have to go to [this website] and choose which system you are downloading VS code on.
+**First Step:** You will have to go to [this website] and choose which system you are downloading VS code on and hit download.

+pic here

+**Second Step:** Next, you will hit show in folder and double click.

+pic here

+**Third Step:** Accept the agreement.
+Also click through all the settings.

+pic here

+**Fourth Step:**

 ## How To Get Started With Remote Acess:
 ---